All Content © 2008

 Acrylic finish

-For clients who want a lighter, more natural looking finish, we also use a transparent water-based Acrylic finish that does not darken the wood.
+For clients who want a lighter, more natural looking finish, I also use a transparent water-based Acrylic finish that does not darken the wood.
 It works particularly well on Oak.

 Painted finish

-Introduced in 2006, we now offer painted kitchens and furniture in a variety of lovely colours, using 4 coats of tough Acrylic paint.
-This works particularly well when mixed with shelves, worktops, etc. in natural timber.
+Introduced in 2006, I now offer painted furniture in a variety of lovely colours, using 3 coats of tough Acrylic paint.
+This works particularly well when mixed with doors, shelves, worktops, etc. in natural timber.

-The one big advantage of a painted finish is that if you want to change the look of the kitchen, you can always repaint it a different colour!
+The one advantage of a painted finish is that if you want to change the look of the kitchen, you can always repaint it a different colour.
+It is not easy to do, but is possible.

 Back to Materials